barumau/panlingue/eng/G-V.md

 # 9. Verbs

-## Verb types

-A verb denotes an action or an occurence, for example to eat, to speak, to look and to think.
+A verb denotes an action or an occurence, for example *to eat*, *to speak*, *to look* and *to think*.

+### Agent and patient roles

-A verb can involve an agent and a patient.
+A verb can involve an agent (abbreviated *A*) and a patient (abbreviated *P*).
-The agent performs or "causes" an action, and the patient receives or "experiences" the action.

-There are three types of verbs in Panlingue:

-1. Agent-oriented verbs: The subject does the action in the SVO word order.
-   The the verb ends in *-a*.
-2. Patient-oriented-verbs: The subject "suffers" the action in the SVO word order.
-   The verb ends in *-u*.
+The agent is the active participant, which brings about an event and has control over it.
-3. Stative verbs: The subject is in the state that is indicated by the verb.
+The patient is the passive participant, which is affected by the event.
-   The verb ends in *-i*.

-Consider the following examples:
-*me safa.*
-– I clean. (active verb)
-*me safa kamar.*
-– I clean a room. (active verb with an object)
-*kamar safu.*
-– The room is cleaned. (passive verb)
-*kamar safu me.*
-– The room is cleaned by me. (passive verb with postponed agent)
-*kamar safi.*
-– The room is clean. (stative verb)

-As you can see, *-a* and *-u* indicate opposite orders of the agent and patient.

-### Agent and patient
+Agent and patient can mean many things, but prototypical agents and patients share certain characteristics.

-It is necessary to know the concepts of **agent** and **patient* in order to understand how verbs work in Panlingue.
-There is a lot of variation in the the roles of agent and patient, but they share at least some basic, prototypical characteristics.

 The prototypical agent